-Community transport offers a safe and accessible service for those who are unable to travel independently or use public transport.
+Community transport (also known as CT), offers a safe and accessible service for those who are unable to travel independently or use public transport.
 In rural areas, the elderly may not be able to drive and so community transport is a vital service to enable them to live their lives to the full and remain active in their local community.
-This form of transport service is generally a not for profit service run by volunteers and paid staff.
+People often ask us “what is community transport?” as this form of transport service is generally run as a not for profit service by volunteers and paid staff.
 In some cases professional drivers are also used.

-Community transport schemes generally involve local members of the community such as volunteer drivers to support them called a voluntary car scheme.
+Community transport schemes generally involve local members of the community such as volunteer drivers to support them called a community car scheme (also known as a voluntary car scheme).
 Some schemes also provide what is known as a ‘Dial a Ride‘ service whereby a passenger requests a pickup time, and they are picked up by an accessible vehicle or minibus.

 Why Community Transport Matters

 The UK population is an ageing population.
 As a result, isolation and loneliness is increasing across the country.
 This can have a detrimental effect on the mental health and quality of life of the elderly.
 Isolation itself can lead to a negative impact on health, disturbed sleep, increased blood pressure and a general decline in cognitive ability.
 Community transport keeps people engaged and connected at a time when they need it most.

 CT is so much more than the journey itself.
 It brings with it economic benefits to the community itself and enables it’s users to continue to socialise when they otherwise couldn’t.
 Not only does it help combat loneliness (for the passengers and drivers!), it allows people to remain independent at a time in their life when many thought they would not be able to get around.
 This helps improve general health, well-being and engagement for many.
 It is a vital part of people’s lives.
 Without community transport, many would be cut off from society.

 Who Qualifies to Use This Type of Transport Service?